 Can the SURE FOOT pads be used on horses with shoes on or does it require the horses to be barefoot?

-I have limited use of outside facilities, like a ménage, arena or paddock (say due to poor weather).
-What is you recommendation, routine or process in using the SURE FOOT pads?
+I have limited use of outside facilities, like a ménage, arena, or paddock (say due to poor weather).
+What is your recommendation, routine, or process in using the SURE FOOT pads?